-The day for our Young Fives through 4th grade students begins at 8:30am, and ends at 3:00pm.
+The day for our Young Fives through 4th grade students begins at 8:30am, and ends at 3:00pm (2:45pm for Young Fives and Kindergarten).
 Each Lower School classroom has its own daily schedule of Language Arts, Social Studies, and Math, as well as Specials classes (including QUEST, World Languages, Art, Music, Library, and P.E.).
 The school is organized into trimesters.